How will I be taught?

 - Asian and Middle Eastern Studies and Modern and Medieval Languages students have the opportunity to study at another institution during their year abroad

-- Some Engineering students are able to spend a year studying in the USA, Paris, Singapore or Munich.
+- some Engineering students are able to spend a year studying in the USA, Paris or Singapore.

 Some courses include a period of work experience.
 For instance, you may: